jotslo/joshscript/README.md

 2. If you would like to use an _execute_script.bat\*_ for (GNU/)Linux or one that
 has "mac"/"linux" in its name and are going to run it from the command line,
-you need to add executable rights (change mode bits) - using this command,
+you need to add executable rights (change mode bits) - using this command
-in a _terminal_ (command line) app opened in the folder that has the file:
+in a _terminal_ (command line) app, opened in the folder that has the file:
 ```
 chmod +rx exec_script.linux.sh
 #or:# chmod +rx exec_script.mac.command